GothenburgBitFactory/tw.org/content/support/faq/faq.task.120.md

 What would be a good way to import the list above into task including all its dependencies without doing `task add project:SuperMegaProject.task1.bar bar1` for each item?
+{{< /question >}}
+{{< answer >}}

-A: You could use tags.
+You could use tags.
 They're very general in purpose.
 I use some common tags like +bug or +feature but they are a great way to tie projects together too.
 I might have projects foo and bar independently but I may also want a baz sub-project to both foo and bar yet not want to have baz as a project in and of itself, so I would just tag certain tasks belonging to foo or bar with +baz.
+{{< /answer >}}